tkwidmer/personal_site/_pages/boots.md

   </div>
   <div class="col-sm-6">
     <p>
       I clean with a glycerine soap that I buy online and alter myself.
-I primarily work with Angelus products on high shine boots (<a href="http://angelusdirect.com/collections/shoe-polish/products/angelus-black-shoe-wax">Polish</a>, <a href="http://angelusdirect.com/collections/conditioners/products/lustre-cream-3-oz"> Lustre Cream </a>).
-On garments and oil tans, I'm much more flexible but primarily use [Huberd's Shoe Grease](http://www.huberds.com/shoe-grease.html) and [Obenhauf's Leather Preservative](http://www.obenaufs.com/Heavy-Duty-LP-8-oz-p/heavy-duty-lp-8.htm).
-I also use Mr S Leather's Dubbin and [Meltonian Creme Polish](http://www.cedarshoetree.com/meltonian-cream-1oz-p-28.html) in certian situations.
+I primarily work with Angelus products on high shine boots (<a href="http://angelusdirect.com/collections/shoe-polish/products/angelus-black-shoe-wax">Polish</a>, <a href="http://angelusdirect.com/collections/conditioners/products/lustre-cream-3-oz">Lustre Cream</a>).
+On garments and oil tans, I'm much more flexible but primarily use <a href="http://www.huberds.com/shoe-grease.html">Huberd's Shoe Grease</a> and <a href="http://www.obenaufs.com/Heavy-Duty-LP-8-oz-p/heavy-duty-lp-8.htm"> Obenhauf's Leather Preservative </a>.
+I also use Mr S Leather's Dubbin and <a href="http://www.cedarshoetree.com/meltonian-cream-1oz-p-28.html"> Meltonian Creme Polish </a> in certian situations.
 There are a few other products I use less often.
     </p>

     <h2> Compensation </h2>